 A failed perc test is not the end of the road.
 There are a variety of higher-cost but effective alternative septic systems.

-Septic systems are tricky to layout.
+Septic systems are tricky to position.
 Familiarize yourself with the lot characteristics and regulations to ensure that you can place your Home Plan in the perfect spot without affecting the functionality of your septic system.

 A local installer will help guild you through the process and will be very knowledgeable about your local jurisdiction's rules, regulations, and costs.

 A septic system typically consists of an underground pipe containing all the wastewater from your house that feeds into an underground 'septic tank' about 10-15ft from your home.
 This tank is sized according to the number of occupants your house has in order to allow gravity and bacteria to separate out the solids to the bottom of the tank and allow the remaining effluent to flow out the other side into an underground perforated pipe called the 'drain field' (it is often referred to as a 'leach field' as well).
 The length of the perforated drain field pipe is also sized as a factor of the number of occupants and soil conditions.

 A Note on Regulations: The testing, design, permitting and installation of a septic system is typically governed by your local health or building department.
 The first step in to contact them and understand their specific requirements are.
 We recommend retaining a local installer who will be very knowledgeable in this domain.
 Sometime the rules are not explicitly written down or made available so having an expert to help navigate this aspect of homebuilding essential.

 Typically located 10-15 feet from the edge of the house and in an area unencumbered by landscaping or hardscaping.
 The tank will have several manholes that need to be accessible for regular maintenance.
 Plan to keep these and the area around them clear and accessible to a maintenance truck.

 Locating the drain field is the most complicated part of this process.
 It's best to meet the following criteria: